Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels

-The mpib of GVAMP do not change much with $M$ or $L_\text{fib}$ ranging from \SI{100}{\meter} to \SI{10}{\kilo\meter}.
-We thus show only one curve with and without optical amplification, labeled as optical and electrical noise, respectively.
+GVAMP's mpib are similar for different $M$, $L_\text{fib}$ ranging from $\SIrange{0.1}{10}{\kilo\meter}$, and optically amplified and unamplified links.
+We thus show only one curve labeled as ``optical/electrical noise''.
 One can reduce complexity by optimizing the damping and annealing for each scenario (modulation format, SNR, fiber length).
-Table~\ref{tab:mpib_optimized} lists the optimized parameters for optical amplification with $L_\text{fib} = \SI{4}{\kilo\meter}$ and at 85\% of the maximum rate $\log_2 M$.
-The exponential prefactor in Table~\ref{tab:variance_annealing} is replaced by the parameter $\alpha_\text{anneal}$, as given in Table~\ref{tab:mpib_optimized}.
+Table~\ref{tab:mpib_optimized} lists the optimized parameters at 85\% of the maximum rate $\log_2 M$.
+The parameter $\alpha_\text{anneal}$ replaces the exponential prefactor of Table~\ref{tab:variance_annealing}.
 A smaller $n_\mathrm{W}$ results in a more dynamic adjustment of the damping factor, which shrinks the plateau in Fig.~\ref{subfig:TRACE_PRE_II} compared to Fig.~\ref{subfig:TRACE_PRE_I}.
-This reduces the required iterations by $\approx 40\%$ from $62$ to $38$ at the cost of a small rate loss of $\approx\SI{0.15}{bpcu}$.
+This reduces the required number of iterations by $\approx 40\%$ from $65$ to $37$ for a small rate loss of $\approx\SI{0.1}{bpcu}$.

 For example, operating at \SI{3.3}{bpcu} and \SI{300}{\giga Bd} achieves $\approx\SI{1}{\tera bit \per\second}$ net data rate.
 Here, GVAMP reduces the mpib by more than a factor of $300$ compared to NNs.
 The cost is even reduced by $\approx 3$ orders of magnitude at \SI{5}{bpcu}.
-For these cases, GVAMP requires $82$ and $80$ mpib, or $\approx 12$ and $6$ times the complexity of linear equalization.
+For these cases, GVAMP requires 108 and 93 mpib, or $\approx 12$ and $6$ times the complexity of linear equalization.
 GVAMP has $\approx 4$ times the complexity of L-FBA at $M=8$.
 The complexity of GVAMP and L-FBA is roughly the same at $M=16$.